Step 3: Let’s audit!

 Remember that local pack ranking functions differently to the main organic search results so you will need to seek out a tool that can replicate searches from a particular location.
 While you obviously won’t limit running a ranking report to those occasions when you’re completing a full local SEO audit, you should still record the positions on your audit document.
 You then have a benchmark to monitor progress made when you perform your subsequent audit.

 Audit links and website authority

-According to the Moz Local Search Ranking Factor study, link signals are the most important localized organic ranking factor.
-Considerations such as how many links you have, how many different domains link to your site, what the authority of each domain is and what the anchor text of the link is are all taken into account by Google when determining your search position.
+According to the Whitespark Local Search Ranking Factors survey, link signals make up 15% of key local ranking factors.
+Considerations such as how many links you have, how many different domains link to your site, what the authority of each domain is, and what the anchor text of the link is are all taken into account by Google when determining your search position.